cloudwheels/castle-website/README.md

-This repository contains the files which when published form the Dash Incubator App.
+This repository contains the source for the CryptoCastle.tech website.

-You can find out more by visiting the app at https://dashincubator.app
+You can find out more by visiting the site at https://cryptocastle.tech